YairHalberstadt/stronginject/README.md

 Once a call to `Run` or `RunAsync` is complete, any Instance Per Resolution or Instance Per Dependency instances created as part of the call to `Run` or `RunAsync` will be disposed.

-Similiarly when an `Owned<T>` is disposed, any Instance Per Resolution or Instance Per Dependency instances created as part of resolving `T` will be disposed.
+Similarly when an `Owned<T>` is disposed, any Instance Per Resolution or Instance Per Dependency instances created as part of resolving `T` will be disposed.

 In `RunAsync`/`ResolveAsync` if the types implement `IAsyncDisposable` it will be preferred over `IDisposable`. `Dispose` and `DisposeAsync` will not both be called, just `DisposeAsync`.
 In `Run`/`Resolve`, `IAsyncDisposable` will be ignored.
 Only `Dispose` will ever be called.